YingZhou001/IBDkin/readme.md

 If you use this software in your published analysis, please cite:

-> IBDkin: fast estimation of kinship coefficients from identity-by-descent segments
+> IBDkin: fast estimation of kinship coefficients from identity by descent segments

-Last update: \today
+Last update: 2020-03-06,
+by Ying Zhou, yz001(at)uw(dot)edu

 Content